coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 If the check succeeds, you disable the device.
 If it fails by 4 or less, you have failed but can try again.
 If you fail by 5 or more, something goes wrong.
 If the device is a trap, you spring it.
-If you're attempting some sort of sabotage, you think the device is disabled, but it still works normally.
+If you’re attempting some sort of sabotage, you think the device is disabled, but it still works normally.